hotwired/stimulus/ORIGIN.md

 Stimulus rolls up the best of those patterns into a modest, small framework revolving around just three main concepts: Controllers, actions, and targets.

-It’s designed to read as a progressive enhancement when you look at the HTML its addressing.
+It’s designed to read as a progressive enhancement when you look at the HTML it's addressing.
 Such that you can look at a single template and know which behavior is acting upon it.
 Here’s an example:

 ```html
 <div data-controller="clipboard">